boennecd/SimSurvNMarker/README.md

 g_func <- get_ns_spline(g_ks, do_log = FALSE)
 ```

+Notice that we use the `get_ns_spline` functions which reduces the
-We show the baseline hazard function and the survival function without
+computation time a lot.
+We show the baseline hazard function and the
-the marker below.
+survival function without the marker below.

 ``` r
 # hazard function without marker